The origin of MEROPS and its changes

 There are about four full releases of MEROPS each year, but some parts of the database are updated much more frequently.
 During the period 2000 - 2002 a special edition of the database called MEROPS-PRO was produced.
 This contain features of particular interest to our commercial users.
 In total, the releases of the academic and commercial versions of MEROPS prior to the present one have been as follows:

 We try to keep all MEROPS identifiers as stable as possible, but ours is a rapidly developing field of science and sometimes changes are unavoidable.
-Families may merge when linking sequences are found, or disappear if the proteins contained in the family are found not be peptidases after all.
+Families may merge when linking sequences are found, or disappear if the proteins contained in the family are found not to be peptidases after all.
 Families that were of unknown catalytic type are renamed when the information about the catalytic mechanism becomes available.
 An identifier that has been used in the past is never re-used.
 A list of all the changes that have taken place can be found here.